Archive old data

 Best practices

-Choose a meaningful partition key Use a column, such as OrderDate, with clear range boundaries for efficient partitioning.
+Choose a meaningful partition key Use a column with clear range boundaries, such as OrderDate, to support efficient partitioning.

-Align partitions with retention policies Create partitions that match data retention periods, for example, yearly partitions for a 5-year retention period.
+Align partitions with retention policies Create partitions that match retention periods, such as yearly partitions for a five-year retention policy.

-Use read-only filegroups for archives Configure old partitions as read-only to prevent accidental modifications.
+Use read-only filegroups for archives Set old archive partitions to read-only to prevent accidental changes.

-Back up partitions Back up archived partitions or filegroups to ensure data recoverability.
+Back up partitions Back up archived partitions or filegroups to support data recoverability.

 Enable compression Apply page compression to older partitions to reduce storage costs.